d1kkop/Anger/README.md

 	TODO:
-		* A group that gets an update while it is not yet created, will ack, however, the data may never be updated since it was not created yet. solve this.
 		* Cluster Reliable_Ordered data (more efficient sending)
 		* Cluster Unreliable data (more efficient sending)themselves.
 		* Make endiannes correct in RUDP link and everywhere else
-		* Links that are created but never connected, will not remove interval.

 	NOTES: